chtoucas/Abc/README.md

 When tempted to do so, we should think harder, most certainly there is a better design.
 It is also dubious to see a method returning a _maybe_ when the method has no reason to fail.
+Nevertheless, do not replace exceptions with _maybe_'s when the error is actually "exceptional".

 In general, I would even not recommend to expose `Maybe<T>` in a general purpose library.
-Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library. _Maybe_'s are generally ephemeral and used inside a method.
+Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library. _Maybe_'s should be ephemeral and mostly confined inside a method.

 Regarding performance:
-- **AVOID using a _maybe_ if the object is expected to be long-lived.**
+- **AVOID using a _maybe_ if the object is expected to be long-lived.** (why?)
 - **AVOID using a _maybe_ in hot code paths.**

+(struct could imply a ton of copying, what about LINQ (seq of _maybe_'s)?)

 About the May-Parse pattern:
 - **DO use the May-Parse pattern instead of the Try-Parse pattern for reference